PI: Megan L. Killian, PhD

 NINDS Undergraduate Research Program

 Kierstyn joined the Kilian lab in June 2018.
 She is an undergraduate at Delaware Technical Community College pursuing a BS in Biological Sciences.
 Kierstyn’s work focuses on tendon-healing and behavorial analysis.
+In 2018, Kierstyn was a scholar on the NINDS REU Program through Delaware State University.

 Fun Fact: I have a black cat named Sevyn that I rescued.